 Nipple correction is an ideal aesthetic solution for individuals who are concerned about the appearance of their nipples.
 It can correct inverted nipples and reduce or enlarge nipples so that women can feel confident about their breasts and breastfeed if they’d like to.
 Premier Image Cosmetic and Laser Surgery is pleased to offer nipple correction to patients in Atlanta and surrounding areas.
-Kristin A. Boehm, M.D., FACS, an American Board of Plastic Surgery and American Board of Surgery certified plastic surgeon in Atlanta, will take the time to get to know each patient’s concerns and design a procedure that can provide them with customized results.
+The body experts at Premier Image will take the time to get to know each patient’s concerns and design a procedure that can provide them with customized results.

 Inverted Nipples Defined

 Inverted nipples are a common problem.
 They arise when the nipple does not project normally because the ducts are too tight.
 This forces the nipple to be pulled into the areola.
 Inverted nipples may make it a challenge or even impossible for women to breastfeed.